Reston Runners Youth in Motion

 - Following directions which is important for when they need to pay attention to the start of a race and to follow the right directions on a running course and to make sure they get all the good exercise they can while participating in this program!

-2. Plyometrics: a fancy word which basically means that all the: jumping jacks, agility ladders and little bursts of sprinting they did were great little exercises to help them run faster.
+2. Plyometrics: a fancy word which basically means that all the: hopping, skipping, jumping, high knees, butt kicks, running backwards, and karoakes they did were great little exercises to help them run faster.